-Aloe vera is a succulent plant with fleshy leaves.
-It is native to North Africa and is a staple resource which has been used for over 5000 years.
+The Aloe plant (Aloe barbadensis miller) is a succulent plant with fleshy leaves.
+Native to North Africa, is a staple resource which has been used for over 5000 years.
 There are approximately 150 Aloe species known worldwide, including aloe ferox and vera.
 These two are mainly used for either herbal medicine or cosmetic purposes.
-The flesh and spiny leaves of an aloe plant contain a clear pulp known for its healing, soothing and rejuvenating properties.
+The flesh and spiny leaves of an aloe plant contain a clear pulp known for its healing, soothing, and rejuvenating properties.
 The great virtues of this plant are used by many to promote overall health and cleanse the body.

-The aloe plant is full of powerful nutrients used to promote skin renewal.
-The pulp contains a high level of concentrated vitamins, minerals and amino acids.
-This magical plant has a high water content of 99%, which is why aloe vera is so popular in cosmetics.
-The soothing gel treats skin epidermis such as sunburn or superficial burns.
-It is also renowned for its antibiotic and anti-inflammatory properties.
-The gel also helps eliminate toxins, relieve stomach cramps and gastric upsets.
-From a medicinal perspective, this wonder plant helps fight allergies, constipation, heart problems, diabetes … In a nutshell, aloe vera really does have countless virtues.
+This healthful plant is full of powerful nutrients used to promote skin renewal.
+The pulp contains a high level of concentrated vitamins, minerals, and amino acids.
+Nicknamed the “wonder plant” it has a very high water content – 99% to be exact – so, it is no surprise that it is so popular in cosmetics.
+The soothing gel treats both sunburn and superficial burns, helps eliminate toxins, ease stomach cramps, and other gastric problems, and known for its antibiotic and anti-inflammatory properties.
+Additionally, aloe vera can help relieve allergies, constipation, heart problems, and diabetes …it really does seem that this little plant has countless virtues.

 If you want healthy looking hair, you need to feed it the right nutrients and use the correct hydration treatments.
 Aloe vera based products offer multiple benefits for the hair.
-The pulp has active vitamins and nutrients that can boost hair health.
-It has powerful hair cleansing properties to remove toxins and residues.
-The plant’s natural enzymes moisturize, hydrate and revitalize the hair.
-Thanks to the antiseptic and antioxidant properties, aloe vera is a perfect base for natural hair gels.
-It protects the hair, while also offering endless strong hold styling possibilities.
+The pulp has active vitamins and nutrients that boost hair health.
+It has powerful hair cleansing properties to remove toxins and residue.
+Theplant’s natural enzymes moisturize, hydrate, and revitalize hair.
+The antiseptic and antioxidant properties make it a perfect base for natural hair gels.
+What’s more, the all-natural gel not only protects the hair but also offers a strong hold to most hairstyles.